DNS Challenge on Cloudflare

 dnsNames:

-and deploy it in your cluster:
+, deploy to your cluster:

 kubectl apply -f cert-req.yaml